Helping millions of people navigate the world of technology.

 Constantly checking your app list will also help, as unwanted apps may be operating in the background.
 These apps may try and gain access to location, camera, and microphone.
 Beware and deny such requests from unfamiliar apps immediately.

-While antivirus and security software can effectively protect your phone from known malware and spyware, they may not detect all forms of sophisticated phone tapping or spyware applications.
+While antivirus and security software can protect your phone from known malware and spyware, they may not detect all sophisticated phone tapping or spyware applications.

 Was this helpful?